 - Would still need to pay for support and maintenance

-A familiar type of license where you pay a monthly fee in order to continue using the fleet tracking software and devices.
+With a subscription-based license, you pay a monthly fee in order to continue using the fleet tracking software and devices.
 Many fleet tracking providers will charge you a modest upfront fee for the devices and then pay the monthly fee afterwards.

 - Significantly lower upfront costs